nanos-world/docs/docs/assets-modding/creating-assets/adk-assets-development-kit.md

 :::info

-**Note:** Overriding the Sun through Scripting with `World.SpawnDefaultSun()`, will respawn the Sun actor, which means no configuration did on the Sun & Sky actor will persist
+**Note:** Overriding the Sun through Scripting with `World.SpawnDefaultSun()`, will respawn the Sun actor, which means no configuration did on the Sun & Sky actor will persist.

 Example: Light Intensity, Color, Post Process and other configuration will be lost.